 To lodge a complaint about the way in which your personal data is being used to your Data Protection Authority: The Information Commissioner's Office (United Kingdom)

 When you contact us to exercise any of the rights above, we may ask you to provide some additional information in order to verify your identity, such as your name, your address and proof of identity.

 If you would like to lodge a complaint or exercise any of your rights set out above, you can contact us at:

-Post: United Kingdom: Data Protection Officer, Orchard Financial Planning, Endmoor House, Endmoor, Kendal, Cumbria, LA8 0EU
+Post: Hayley Owen, Data Protection Officer, Orchard Financial Planning, Endmoor House, Endmoor, Kendal, Cumbria, LA8 0EU

 Alternatively, if you would like to contact your Data Protection Authority, please use the contact details below.